Top 10 Types Of Legal Pages That Your WordPress Website Should Have

 Once you have issued a copyright notice, it makes your visitors cautious that the content available on your website belongs to you legally and they cannot use it without taking your permission.
 Although this notice is not extremely important, however, it can still prevent your visitors from copying the material.

 Furthermore, you can even clearly mention in the copyright notice how your visitors can or cannot use the content.
-It will surely save a lot of time and headache in the long run.
+It will surely save a lot of time and headaches in the long run.
 When it comes to what you should include in your copyright notice, then don’t forget to put the symbol ©.

-Moreover, the notice should also contain some general information, including the website year as well as the copyright holder name.
+Moreover, the notice should also contain some general information, including the website year as well as the copyright holder's name.
 In addition to that, if you are willing to permit visitors to utilize specific aspects of your content, you can clearly mention that as well.

 6. A Page for Disclaimers